This is Books

 Civil War Medical Reference Books

-Civil War Medicine 1861-1865.
+War Medicine 1861-1865.
 C Kieth Wilbur MD, 119 pgs, soft bound.
-This
+This book

-of this bloody and devastating war.
+this bloody and devastating war.

 Hundreds of illustrations, combined with well-researched and engaging text,